GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

 GIR analysts’ remuneration is determined exclusively by GIR management in conjunction with firm management.
 Investment banking personnel may not have any input into such decisions.
 Investment banking personnel are not permitted to perform or contribute to annual appraisals of analysts.

-Analysts' remuneration is not directly linked to specific investment banking transactions, but may be related to the firm's overall performance which includes investment banking results.
+Analysts’ remuneration is not directly linked to specific investment banking or global markets transactions, but may be related to the firm’s overall performance which includes investment banking and global markets results.

-In GIR under the Global Research Settlement, a significant portion of a senior analyst's compensation is based on the quality and accuracy of the analyst's research.
+In GIR under the Global Research Settlement, a significant portion of an equity analyst’s compensation is based on the quality and accuracy of the analyst’s research.
 GIR management employs a series of metrics and surveys in such determination.

-The following are additional factors which may be taken into account by GIR management when determining an analyst's remuneration:
+The following are factors which must, if applicable, be taken into account by GIR management when determining an equity lead analyst’s1 remuneration:

 - the analyst’s individual performance and productivity;

-- the size and trading value of, the profitability of, and the potential interest of the firm's investor clients in research with respect to, the asset class covered by the analyst;
+- the market capitalisation of, and the potential interest of the firm’s investor clients in research with respect to, the sector or industry covered by the analyst;

-- the market for hiring and retaining analysts.
+- the market for hiring and retaining analysts; and

-Analysts are not permitted to accept any remuneration or other benefit from an issuer or any other party in respect of the publication of research.
+Analysts are not permitted to accept any remuneration or other benefit from an issuer or any other party with a material interest in the subject-matter of the research in respect of the publication of research.

 Analysts are not permitted to accept any inducement for the production of favourable research.